osohq/oso/docs/content/python/getting-started/application/index.md

 ## Summary

 In this guide, we showed a few examples of how to add Oso to a more realistic application.
 We added some route-level authorization to control who is allowed to make requests to certain routes.
 We also used a new `authorize` method to make it convenient to add data access controls to our route handlers.

+Specific tutorials on integrating Oso with other common Python frameworks are coming soon, but in the meantime you may find some of our blog posts useful, especially [Building a Django app with data access control in 30 minutes](https://www.osohq.com/post/django-access-control) and [GraphQL Authorization with Graphene, SQLAlchemy and Oso](https://www.osohq.com/post/graphql-authorization-graphene-sqlalchemy-oso).
+Please also see our reference pages on [Framework & ORM Integrations](/reference/frameworks).

 {{% callout "What's next" "blue" %}}